JONSASSE/432-2018/projects/project2/APPROVED.md

 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
 Frances Wang    | Coronary Artery Calcification in predicting CHD Mortality in High-Risk Elderly Patients Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?
+Peter Wilkinson | Integrative Omics of HepB vaccine response in co-infection with parasites

 Investigative Team | Project 2 Title
 -------------------------------------- | -----------------------------------------------------------------------------